openzim/youtube/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![PyPI version shields.io](https://img.shields.io/pypi/v/youtube2zim.svg)](https://pypi.org/project/youtube2zim/)

-`⚠️ Disclaimer:` The main branch is currently unstable as the scraper is undergoing significant rework for the 3.0 release.
-If an important patch needs to be applied before the v3 release, please refer to the [v2](https://github.com/openzim/youtube/tree/v2) branch.

 `youtube2zim` allows you to create a [ZIM file](https://openzim.org) from a Youtube Channel/Username or one-or-more Playlists.